Artist

 How much does Beyonce make in a year?

-Beyonce is modeled at $17M-$44M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Beyonce is estimated at $17M-$44M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Beyonce still make money?